 Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Booklet.
-If an office visit is with a physician other than the PCP, a Referral must have been approved prior to the visit.

 Physician office services do not include care related to Maternity Services, Emergency and Urgent Care or Mental Health and Substance Abuse Services, except as specified.

 Covered Physician office services include visits for medical care, including birth control, consultations and second opinions to: examine, diagnose and treat an illness or injury performed in the Physician's office.
 Office visits also include allergy injections and allergy serum, allergy testing and non-urgent or non-emergency care.
 Office visits may include administration of injections.
 See the section under PRESCRIPTION DRUGS ADMINISTERED BY A MEDICAL PROVIDER for more information on prescription drugs administered in the office.